Pediatrix Medical Group (MD)

 10. Return on Invested Capital (ROIC)

 Pediatrix Medical Group historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 4.3%, lower than the typical cost of capital (how much it costs to raise money) for healthcare companies.
+Its five-year average ROIC was 6%, somewhat low compared to the best healthcare companies that consistently pump out 20%+.

 Pediatrix Medical Group Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Pediatrix Medical Group’s ROIC has decreased significantly over the last few years.
+Over the last few years, Pediatrix Medical Group’s ROIC averaged 3.6 percentage point decreases each year.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment